 Home Listening-Prayer.com > Curses > Defining a Shame Curse

-Breaking a Shame Curse © 2009 by George Hartwell M.Sc.
 (About George - professional therapist, Professional-practice-home Christian-Sex-Therapy-home, Christian Marriage Retreats)

 A family (church, work place, school or village) throws a 'shame curse' when they treat a person as if they do not belong.
 Sometimes the youngest child is given no voice in family matters even when they grow up.
-There opinions, decisions and wisdom is given no value, wieght or honour.
+There opinions, decisions and wisdom is given no value, weight or honour.

 Being treated by a reference social group as if you did not belong, with little or no say and very little honour or value is the shame curse in action.
 It is a failure of love.
 It is a failure to uphold you, encourage you and love you to life.